superfly/docs/rails/getting-started/migrate-from-heroku.html.md

 Heroku's default deployment technique is via `git push heroku`.
 Fly doesn't require a git commit, just run `fly deploy` and the files on your local workstation will be deployed.

-Fly can be configured to deploy on git commits with the following techniques with a [Github Action](https://fly.io/docs/app-guides/continuous-deployment-with-github-actions/).
+Fly can be configured to deploy on git commits with the following techniques with a [GitHub Action](https://fly.io/docs/app-guides/continuous-deployment-with-github-actions/).

 ### Databases